 Financing increases the total cost of the car because you’re also paying for the cost of credit, including interest.
 Consider how much you can pay as a down payment, the monthly payment, the financing period (such as 60 months), and the annual percentage rate (APR).

 Low monthly payment offers may be tempting but often have longer loan periods and higher interest rates, which means they’re much more expensive overall.
+So make sure you know the total cost with financing — not just the monthly payment amount.

 Dealers and other places that offer financing — like banks, credit unions, and finance companies — offer a variety of financing terms.
 Shop around, compare offers, and negotiate the best deal you can.